PerBothner/DomTerm/README-xtermjs.md

     yarn
     XTERM_DIR=`pwd`

-The build DomTerm with the extra `--with-xterm.js` flag to configure:
+Build DomTerm with the extra `--with-xterm.js` flag to configure:

     cd /path/to/this-directory
     autoreconf -i